top of page

 Date: 02/2020

-/ The Last Dweller was a body of corrugated galvanized iron themed multimedia experiential space exhibited at the back alley of Soi Charoen Krung 22, Talat Noi during the event Bangkok Design Week 2020.
+The Last Dweller was a multimedia experiential installation put together from corrugated galvanized iron, staged in the back alley of Soi Charoen Krung 22, Talat Noi, as part of Bangkok Design Week 2020.

 The truth is that nothing lasts forever.

-On a cold and windy night, the sky was pitch black with an absence of stars, the villagers walking through the alley would come across a dark open field at the end of Soi Charoen Krung 22.
+On a cold, windy night, beneath a pitch-black sky void of stars, villagers walking through the alley found themselves at the edge of a dark, open field at the end of Soi Charoen Krung 22.

-This blank area once nestled an ordinary old-style wooden Thai house that became obsolete and inhospitable through the changing of time.
-The installation aimed to embrace the element of subtlety in architecture to provoke awareness toward our habitable environments and constructed space.
+This vacant plot of land once held a humble, old-style wooden Thai house; now rendered obsolete and inhospitable by the passage of time.
+The installation aims to embrace the element of subtlety in architecture, inviting self reflection, to provoke awareness toward our habitable environments and the spaces we construct.

 The house is the last member of your family.